dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 28: Phase 2L: Refactoring of the install_tomcat and the read_output_with_watchdog making the code stream agnostic anda general-purpose, resilient command orchestrator that can install any set of commands on the EC2 nodes

-- Update part 29: Phase 2m: Refactoring of the read_output_with_watchdog to deal with the buffer cross contamination between install_tomcat and read_output_with_watchdog
+- Update part 29: Phase 2m: Refactoring of the read_output_with_watchdog and install_tomcat to support intelligent output flow based decision making for command execution

 - Update part 30: Phase 2n: Refactoring the adaptive watchdog timeout and the API congestion function retry_with_backoff